r-lib/lifecycle/README.md

 -   Learn about the lifecycle stages in `vignette("stages")`.

--   Learn how to use lifecycle in your package in `vignette("lifecycle")`.
+-   Learn how to advertise lifecycle changes the functions you write in `vignette("lifecycle")`.

--   Learn how to handle lifecycle warnings in your analysis code in `vignette("user")`.
+-   Learn how to handle lifecycle changes in the functions you use in `vignette("user")`.